chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

       set pressure order = 1
     end

-Here we use Q1Q1 elements.
-This case is only for demonstration purposes; as such, we suggest a simulation that is not too costly to run.
+Here we use Q1Q1 elements to reduce the computational cost.

 Mesh
 ~~~~~~